Breaking Correlation Shift via Conditional Invariant Regularizer: Related Works and Preliminaries

-Suppose training data are sampled from a specific distribution $P$, while OOD test data are sampled from the distribution $Q$ different from $P$.
-There usually exists similarities between $P$ and $Q$ that guarantee the possibility of OOD generalization \citep{kpotufe2021marginal,azizzadenesheli2018regularized}.
+Suppose the training and OOD test data are respectively from distributions $P_{X, Y, Z}$ and $Q_{X, Y, Z}$.
+We may neglect the subscript if there is no obfuscation.
+There usually exists similarities between $P$ and $Q$ that guarantee the possibility of OOD generalization \citep{kpotufe2021marginal}.
 The similarity we explored is that there only exists a correlation shift in the OOD test data formulated as follows.

-For each input $X$, there exist spurious attributes $Z\in\cZ$ potentially related to class label $Y$.
-The correlation between $Z$ and $Y$ (i.e., spurious correlation) can vary from training to test data.
-Then the spurious correlation in training distribution may become a misleading signal for the model to make predictions on test data.
-For example, in the celebrity face in Figure \ref{fig:waterbirds}, if most males in the training set have dark hair, the model may overfit such spurious correlation and make wrong predictions on the male with blond hair.
-Thus we should learn a model that is independent of such spurious correlation.
+For each input $X$, there exists spurious attributes $Z\in\cZ$ that are not causal to predict class label, but $Z$ is potentially related to class label $Y$.
+The $Z$ can be some features of $X$ e.g., gender of celebrity in Figure \ref{fig:waterbirds}.
+The correlation between $Z$ and $Y$ (i.e., spurious correlation) can vary from training to test data, and the one in training distribution may become a misleading signal for the model to make predictions on test data.
+For example, in the celebrity's face in Figure \ref{fig:waterbirds}, if most males in the training set have dark hair, the model may overfit such spurious correlation and mispredict the male with blond hair.
+Thus we should learn a model that is robust to correlation shift defined as follows.